cgalli/ATMOS_6910_2018/lecture10.md

 - object oriented
 - functional

-We've already discussed details types of code, such as compiled vs interpreted.
-Taking python as a means to illustrate coding styles, take a simple task of adding two very large numbers together:
+We've already discussed details regarding types of program languages, such as compiled vs interpreted.
+Software design is mostly concerned with applying **how** a program is constructed, and not the **what's** or **why's**.
+Let's take look at a few illustrative coding styles.
+Suppose we are tasked to write a program that must add two very large numbers together.
+Here's how each one might look.

 **Procedural approach**
 ```